-As the firm grew into a global operation, with offices not only in New York but in London, Hong Kong, Shanghai, Seoul, and Abu Dhabi, it became especially important for us to collaborate across studios, from place to place and project to project.
+As the firm grew into a global operation, with offices not only in New York but also in San Francisco, London, Berlin, Hong Kong, Shanghai, Seoul, Singapore and Abu Dhabi, it became especially important for us to collaborate across studios, from place to place and project to project.
 Knowledge from one part of our firm informs our projects in other parts of the world.
 The transfer of knowledge and skill from designer to designer is very important.
 Ultimately, this is what gives the work of the firm a strong direction.
 Buildings designed by different hands come together into a body of work that manifests shared values.
 Within our portfolio, one can find many different tendencies, but the buildings share basic attitudes and achieve certain consistent qualities.

 In order to facilitate cohesiveness, we encourage architects to move around within the firm, from studio to studio and from office to office.
 This encourages a healthy cross-fertilization.
 The collegial interrelationships that result create a kind of fabric.
 From this we also gain shared memory and shared aspirations.
 We’ve also had the luxury of working intergenerationally.
 The founders who started the firm 40 years ago are still here, and yet the firm is being driven by young talent.
 Having all of these different age groups participating together, respecting each other and learning from each other, is wonderful.